fhardison/on-the-incarnaton/README.md

 ## Source

-The scan of the of the text is [Migne vol 025.](http://patristica.net/graeca/#t025) found on pages 332-383 of the [Google Ebook](https://books.google.com/books?id=_A0RAAAAYAAJ).

-Τhe OCR results were sometimes checked against `De Incarnatione Verbi.pdf` which is in the `orig` folder as it was much easier to read.
+The scan of the of the text is [Migne vol 025.](http://patristica.net/graeca/#t025) found on pages 332-383 of the [Google Ebook](https://books.google.com/books?id=_A0RAAAAYAAJ) and `De Incarnatione Verbi.pdf` which is in the `orig` folder as it was much easier to read.
 (Thanks to Nathan Binns for finding a better scan of the text.)

 ## Progress